Pests

 Symptoms

-• small dark flies hovering around the pot or emerging from the soil
+• small dark flies, roughly the size of a fruit fly, hovering low around the pot or resting on the soil surface

-• flies present when the pot soil is disturbed
+• flies startled into flight when the pot is bumped or the soil surface is disturbed

-• larvae in the top inch of moist soil
+• thin, translucent larvae with dark head capsules visible in the top inch of soil when it is turned over

 Causes